studiojms/spring-cloud-microservices/README.md

 Represents an authentication server

-All config data are store in [https://github.com/studiojms/spring-cloud-microservice-data](https://github.com/studiojms/spring-cloud-microservice-data)
+All config data are stored in [https://github.com/studiojms/spring-cloud-microservice-data](https://github.com/studiojms/spring-cloud-microservice-data)